openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 In a cross-device flow, upon completion of the authentication request, the Self-Issued OP directly sends a HTTP POST request with the authentication response to an endpoint exposed by the RP.

-Below is an informative example of a Self-Issued OP Response in a same-device flow:
+The following is an informative example of a Self-Issued OP Response in a same-device flow:

 ```
 HTTP/1.1 302 Found
   Location: https://client.example.org/cb#
-    &id_token=...
+    id_token=...
+    &state=af0ifjsldkj
 ```

 ## Cross-Device Self-Issued OpenID Provider Response

 The Self-Issued OP sends the authentication response to the endpoint passed in the `redirect_uri` authentication request parameter using a HTTP POST request using "application/x-www-form-urlencoded" encoding.
 The authentication response contains the parameters as defined in (#siop-authentication-response).

-Below is an informative example of a Self-Issued OP Response in a cross-device flow: {#cross-device-siop}:
+The following is an informative example of a Self-Issued OP Response in a cross-device flow: {#cross-device-siop}:

 ```
 POST /post_cb HTTP/1.1
-  Host: client.example.com
+  Host: client.example.org
   Content-Type: application/x-www-form-urlencoded

-  &id_token=...
+  id_token=...
+  &state=af0ifjsldkj
 ```

 ## Self-Issued OpenID Provider Error Response {#siop-error-respose}